Letter, Percy R Manson

 See full details

-a) Letter from Trooper Percy Manson to his mother on 2 December 1916 from Egypt.
+a) Letter from Trooper Percy Manson to his sister Mabel on 7 November 1916 from Egypt.
 The letter reads:

 Percy R Manson.